istvano/dev-machine/README.md

 ### Provision

-* `make dev-key/create` will create a developer x.509 key pair for ssh access
 * `make vm/tart/install-public-key` will install the dev key onto the vm to easy ssh access
+* `make vm/tart/inventory` will create an ansible inventory file using the VM's ip
 * `make pro/install-reqs` will install ansible requirements
 * `make pro/init` set up required keys and repositories
 * `make pro/run` will run ansible and provision the vm